oversoul/xmb-fm/readme.md

 - i: to see file info.
 - p: preview first 500 char of a file if detected as text file. (not always working)
 - +/-: switch the themes
+- PAGE_UP/PAGE_DOWN: scroll up and down by 10.